Biden DOJ warns states to follow federal election laws amid ‘unusual’ audits

 The Justice Department cited concerns that election records are not being properly safeguarded, according to federal law, because the audit is being performed by a private firm.

-In an 8-page document, the DOJ says it “interprets the Civil Rights Act to require that covered elections records ‘be retained either physically by election officials themselves, or under their direct administrative supervision.’”
+In an eight-page document, the DOJ says it “interprets the Civil Rights Act to require that covered elections records ‘be retained either physically by election officials themselves, or under their direct administrative supervision.’”

 Allowing a third party to handle election documents could lead to “records being lost, stolen, altered, compromised or destroyed,” and the risk “is exacerbated if the election records are given to private actors who have neither experience nor expertise in handling such records and who are unfamiliar with the obligations imposed by federal law,” the document states.